datasmithadvtech/maxProfitStockMarket/README.md

 simulates the stock market.
 It then determinesthe best time to sell / buy to recieve the best potensial profit available of the data.

-After generating the result, the application creates a new report CSV file and filles it up with data from the calculations (id, sellValue, buyValue, sellDay, buyDay)
+After generating the result, the application creates a new report CSV file and filled it up with data from the calculations (id, sellValue, buyValue, sellDay, buyDay)

-A nic addition to this application could be to generate a chart using the freshly created CSV file to further visually display the data.
-Might implement later.
+A nice addition to this application could be to generate a chart using the freshly created CSV file to further visually display the data.
 ```